 Located in Burnsville’s popular Heart of the City, this beautiful and versatile facility hosts a wide range of national touring and local concerts, theatre performances, comedy shows and more.

 Cheers Pablo is an arts and entertainment business that creates a highly social environment where individuals of all artistic levels can participate in group painting classes.

 Dakota City Heritage Village is a 1900-era village and museum dedicated to connecting people of all ages to the rural past.

-Built into the ruins of what was once the world’s largest flour mill, Mill City Museum is located on the historic Mississippi Riverfront.
-Here, visitors of all ages learn about the intertwined histories of the flour industry, the river, and the city of Minneapolis.
+Built into the ruins of what was once the world’s largest flour mill, Mill City Museum is where visitors of all ages learn about the intertwined histories of the flour industry, the river, and the city of Minneapolis.

 Families learn and play together while they enjoy creative, interactive exhibits and programs.

 The Minnesota Historical Society is chief caretaker of Minnesota's story and the History Center is home to the Society's vast historical collections.

 The Science Museum of Minnesota is the most popular museum in the Upper Midwest.
 Featuring dinosaurs, hands-on exhibits, and the Omnitheater.